mhutch/mhutch.github.io/content/_posts/2018-09-02-migration-to-jekyll.md

 exist in 2005.

-I'd been kicking my Drupal instance and Debian Linode VPS down the road for years, but a few months ago a Bitcoin mining worm settled in my machine, carried in by [Drupalgeddon 2](https://www.drupal.org/sa-core-2018-002), and ended a fifteen year streak.
+I'd been kicking my Drupal instance and Debian Linode VPS down the road for years without any issue, but a few months ago a Bitcoin mining worm settled in my machine, carried in by [Drupalgeddon 2](https://www.drupal.org/sa-core-2018-002).
 I fixed the vulnerability and did my best to clear out the infestation, but I didn't trust the machine any more.

 Faced with rebuilding a full LAMP installation, I decided instead to smuggle out my data and set up again elsewhere.
-I chose Jekyll because I'd used it a few times, it's popular and relatively well supported.
+I chose Jekyll because I'd used it a few times, and it's popular and relatively well supported.
 As it ran on [GitHub Pages](https://pages.github.com/), I could also stop administrating my own Linux server.